After-Shock/Cloudbox-wiki/Paths.md

 | <pre>/Media/Movies</pre> | <pre> Location of all your movies.
 Each one within it's own folder.
 Preferably, in the format of `Movie Name (YEAR)` </pre>                                                                                                  |
 | <pre>/Media/TV</pre>   | <pre> Location of all your TV shows.
 Each one within it's own folder.
 Individual season folders within those. </pre> |

-_Note: If you would like to have custom libraries in Plex, you may do so as long as the other libraries are located as a sub-directory within the `Movies` folder (or even the `TV` folder).
-For more on that, see [[Customizing Plex Libraries]]._
+_Note: These folders are not meant to be changed.
+However, if you would like to separate content into multiple libraries in Plex, you may do so by creating sub-folders within the `Movies` and `TV` folders (see [[Customizing Plex Libraries]] for more info)._

 ## Local Paths